How to Freeze Selected Panes in Excel (4 Suitable Examples)

 create table box for power query

-• As a result, the Power Query window will open up.
+• The Power Query window will open.

 power query window